brimdata/zed/docs/lake/design.md

 To optimize pool scans, the lake design relies on the well-known pruning concept to skip any data object that the planner determines can be skipped based on one or more indexes of that object.
-For example, if an object has been index for field "foo" and the query
+For example, if an object has been indexed for field "foo" and the query
 ```
 foo == "bar" | ...
 ```